Today’s Classic Review is about two icons from The Golden Age Of Hollywood starring in a film called “What Ever Happened

 Ugly: When I was watching Feud, the marketing for the film labeled it as a “Horror Picture.”
 I don’t consider this as a full fledged Horror movie, whenever I think of something Horror related, I think of icons such as Michael Myers, (from Halloween) Jason Voorhees, (Friday The 13th) Freddy Krueger, (Nightmare On Elm St.) or Chucky. (from Child’s Play) Those are legit baddies, not Jane.

 Bette Davis’ performance is laughably ridiculous.
 I couldn’t handle her acting in this film.
 How was she nominated for an Oscar for Best Actress?
 I’m a little puzzled on why Jane Hudson is one of the best cinematic villains in history.
 I never felt intimidated by her presence, I was laughing at her antics.

 A Plot Hole involving Blanche has got to be one of the most incompetent characters in cinematic history, she tosses a letter to a neighbor next door to seek help from her insane sister, instead of crawling her way to the telephone.
 This broke my Suspension Of Disbelief.
 If I were her, I would’ve immediately crawled my way through the phone.

-They’re were no scary moments throughout the movie.
+There were no scary moments throughout the movie.
 I didn’t feel a tingly feeling inside my spine.
 The Scare Factor felt weak, lacking intensity yet numb like feet falling asleep.

 An upbeat pop tune plays in the background with Blanche desperately writing a letter.
 I know ironic music needs to be played carefully, but this one just didn’t work out so well for me.
 Imagine if a Miley Cyrus song like “Party In The U.S.A.” playing in the background for the movie Logan with the title character fighting his way though the forest?